FelixInBytes/etch-a-sketch/README.md

 ## description

 - using javascript, html and css to recreate a etch-a-sketch in your browser
-- this project is part of the [The Odin Project](https://www.theodinproject.com) Foundations Course
+- this project is part of the <a href="https://www.theodinproject.com" target="_blank">The Odin Project</a>
+ Foundations Course

 ## Tec used